 Title Access, Transfer and Progression

-Date Approved 25/2/2019
+Date approved

-Effective From 25/2/2019
+Effective From

-Date of Review 25/2/2024
+Date for Review

 Summary This chapter summarises the pathways available to Apprentices to commence a new apprenticeship programme, the process by which they may transfer from one programme to another and the process by which they may progress from one programme to another where each programme is of a higher academic level than the preceding programme.

-Limerick and Clare Education and Training Board is dedicated to providing an optimal education experience to the apprentice by creating innovative and creative programmes in an apprentice centric environment.
-The key objective is to provide a dynamic learning environment which encourages and supports the apprentice to realise their full potential.
+is dedicated to providing an optimal education experience to the apprentice by creating innovative and creative programmes in a learner centric environment.
+The key objective is to provide a dynamic learning environment which encourages and supports the learner to realise their full potential.
 The Programme Leader is responsible for managing the implementation of this Access, Transfer and Progression policy and for ensuring the availability of relevant information to apprentices.

-As Co-ordinating Provider, Limerick and Clare Education and Training Board will ensure that
+As Co-ordinating Provider, will ensure that

 - 1) Apprentices commencing apprenticeship programmes are informed of the name of the awarding body and the title, award-type and framework level designation of the award associated with that programme - 2) The following information is published in a standard and accessible format - a.
-Eligibility to enter, including the Occupational Profile outlining the knowledge, skill and competence needed by the apprentice - b.
+Eligibility to enter, including the Occupational Profile outlining the knowledge, skill and competence needed by the learner - b.
 A statement of arrangements available for recognition of prior learning, for entry to each of their programmes, and for access to an award - c.
-Support available for target groups such as Apprentices with disabilities, or Apprentices whose first language is not English

-- 3) Entry arrangements are clear, decisions on allocation of places on programmes are transparent, and all applicants are treated in a fair, equal and consistent manner - 4) Appropriate arrangements are made for an appeals process - 5) For each apprenticeship programme, there is clear definition of the awards in the framework that are recognised as demonstrating eligibility for entry and, where relevant, the attainments required in these awards
+Support available for target groups such as Apprentices with disabilities, or Apprentices whose first language is not English - 3) Entry arrangements are clear, decisions on allocation of places on programmes are transparent, and all applicants are treated in a fair, equal and consistent manner - 4) Appropriate arrangements are made for an appeals process - 5) For each apprenticeship programme, there is clear definition of the awards in the framework that are recognised as demonstrating eligibility for entry and, where relevant, the attainments required in these awards

-Limerick and Clare Education and Training Board's implementation of access, transfer and progression is monitored through programme validation and through review processes for quality assurance arrangements.
+Co-ordinating Providers implementation of access, transfer and progression is monitored through programme validation and through review processes for provider's quality assurance arrangements.